-The University of Maryland, Baltimore is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual misconduct or hate violence.
+The University of Maryland, Baltimore (UMB) is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual misconduct or hate violence.
 The University explicitly prohibits dating violence, domestic violence, rape and other forms of sexual assault, and stalking as defined by both the Clery Act and University policy.
-The following offices contribute greatly toward this effort: Office of Accountability and Compliance 6-2281 (410-706-2281), Anonymous Hotline 866-594-5220, Student Counseling Center 8-8404 (410-328-8404), and the University of Maryland, Baltimore Police Force 6-6882 (410-706-6882).
+The following offices and services contribute greatly toward this effort: Office of Accountability and Compliance, 6-2281 (410-706-2281); Anonymous Hotline, 866-594-5220; Student Counseling Center, 8-8404 (410-328-8404); and the University of Maryland, Baltimore Police Department (UMBPD), 6-6882 (410-706-6882).

-9.01 Definitions
+13.01 Definitions